EBI-Metagenomics/assembly_uploader/README.md

 #### Step 2: submit the new assembly study to ENA

 This step submit the XML to ENA and generate a new assembly study accession.
-Keep note of the newly generated study accession:
+Keep note of the newly generated study accession.
+> [!NOTE]
+>
+> We recommend to submit study to TEST server first using `--test` argument.
+If no errors occur then re-run command **without** `--test` for live submission.

 ```bash
 submit_study